 Psychosocial assessment and treatment for patients and caregivers.
 A case manager networks parents and families to appropriate community resources and coordinated care planning.

-The NYU Cognitive Neurology Program is actively recruiting patients with memory disorders due to traumatic brain injury and/or epilepsy that are otherwise healthy and are interested in participating in medication trials.
+The Center for Cognitive Neurology is actively recruiting patients with memory disorders due to traumatic brain injury and/or epilepsy that are otherwise healthy and are interested in participating in medication trials.
 Non-pharmacological approaches to cognitive remediation in epilepsy (i.e., education, yoga, behavioral strategies) are also being studied.

 Other areas of research interest include functional imaging of recovery of language, motor function, and visuospatial neglect from focal or traumatic brain injury.